FrankWhoee/Workflow/README.md

 * Show project progess
 * Create a team
 * Broadcast messages to team members

+Workflow will automatically remind you when deadlines are met!
+A message will be broadcast to members assigned to the specific task or project.

+## Tasks
 * Create Tasks
   * Assign members to tasks
   * Set Task deadlines
   * Show task progress

-Workflow will automatically remind you when deadlines are met!
-A message will be broadcast to members assigned to the specific task or project.